Racconigi Castle: Landscape park

 Emmanuel Philibert created a wide park in the jardin à la française style that opens for the castle's northwards view.
-It was designed by the renowned 17th-century French landscape architect André Le Notre, known for designing the gardens of Versailles radiating from Palace of Versailles.
+It was designed by the renowned 17th-century French landscape architect André Le Nôtre, known for designing the gardens of Versailles.

 In the late 18th century the English landscape garden style was introduced, Pelagio Palagi erected a series of small structures along the lake; such as the Doric Tempietto, the Gothic style chapel, and other landscape elements.
-A Russian dacha, built to honour Tsar Nicholas II of Russia's visit to Piedmont in order to sign the Racconigi Bargain, was also created in the landscape park.
+A Russian dacha, built to honour Tsar Nicholas II of Russia's visit to Piedmont to sign the Racconigi Bargain, was also created in the landscape park.

 The one hundred and seventy hectares of parkland were given its current design by the German Xavier Kurten, who gave the setting a romantic touch: lakes, canals, bridges, caves, picturesque buildings and old trees populated by several species of birds, including a large colony of storks.

 At the far end of the park are the "Margherie" buildings, so called because they were originally used for the production of milk and cheese and as a dwelling for the shepherds.
 In the nineteenth century, in fact, as the new concept of country residence required, Racconigi intended to be a model farm and not just a royal castle and park.
 Therefore, a compromise was reached to create a functional and aesthetically appealing building.